PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-09 09:35:05
+Last updated: 2024-04-09 09:35:38
-Random Quote: Mike Wheeler: "I'm not prostituting my sister."Lucas Sinclair: "But it's for a good cause." - Lucas Sinclair
+Random Quote: Money is not peace of mind.
+Money is not happiness.
+Money is, at its essence, that measure of a man's choices. - Marty Byrde